SIC Program

 • your own headphones (with cable / no Bluetooth).

-• First semester students of International Business, International Marketing and Digital Business Management.
-Special requirements apply to these degree programs, which will be communicated at the beginning of the course.
+• First-semester students of the degree programmes (International Business and Digital Business Management).
+Special requirements apply to these degree programmes, which will be communicated at the beginning of the course.

-• Students who already have a B2 certificate (e.g. Cambridge, TOEFL, IELTS), which can be credited accordingly.
-They should have their certificate recognized as soon as possible.
-Please contact the Language Center and not the SIC team with any questions regarding possible recognition.
+• Students who already have a B2 certificate (e.g. Cambridge, TOEFL, IELTS), which can be recognised accordingly.
+You should have your certificate recognised as soon as possible.
+Please contact the Language Centre with any questions regarding possible recognition - the SIC team is not the point of contact here.

 • Students who have already taken this test and have not passed it.
 Participation is only possible once.

-• Students from a higher semester of the Business School who have not yet reached B2 level in English.
+• Students from a higher semester of the Faculty of Business, Economics and Law who have not yet reached B2 level in English.

-• Students who have changed their degree program within the Business School.
+• Students who have changed their degree programme within the Faculty of Business, Economics and Law.

 As a student starting in the 3rd semester or higher (lateral entrants), you will only take part in the presentation training.

-This two-day training will take place in the week before the start of the semester on Wednesda, 25.09. and Thursday, 26.09.2024.
+This two-day training will take place in the week before the start of the semester.
 Please register in good time via sik@hs-pforzheim.de.

 If you have already taken part in a comparable presentation training, please contact Ms. Burkart directly to clarify whether there are any credit transfer options.

-The SIC Program in the winter semester 2024/25 will take place from September 16 - 27, 2024.
-Please find further details in the schedule available for download (subject to change).
+The SIC program for the winter semester 2025/2026 will take place from September 15, 2025 to September 26, 2025.
+Details can be found in the schedule available for download (subject to change).
 We will inform you of the group allocation by e-mail to your university address in the week before the start of the event.

 The English placement test takes place as part of the SIC introductory weeks in presence at the university.
 It is not necessary to register in advance.
 You will be assigned to groups based on the SIC groups.
 You will receive information on group allocation shortly before the start of the SIC Program.